-Load Management encompasses each of Dairyland's four pieces of Sustainability: Financial, Environmental, Social and Technology.
+Load management encompasses each of Dairyland's four pieces of Sustainability: Financial, Environmental, Social and Technology.
 Through evolving technology, consumer-members are able to make a difference to help keep power costs stable for Dairyland and their local electric cooperative by using less electricity at the times when it is in high demand (and, therefore, most expensive).

 Helping Your Wallet

-The Load Management program helps balance the demand for electricity with the availability of generation, and the ability to economically purchase electricity.
+The Electric$ense Load Management program helps balance the demand for electricity with the availability of generation, and the ability to economically purchase electricity.
 Dairyland and its member cooperatives save money by reducing the need to purchase expensive power during periods of high electricity demand.
 These savings are passed on to members through special incentives and stable rates.

 Helping The Planet

-Load management puts energy conservation to work through active management of residential, agricultural, and commercial and industrial loads.
+Load management puts electricity conservation to work through active management of residential, agricultural, and commercial and industrial loads.
 This can improve grid sustainability by better aligning electricity needs to the availability of intermittent renewable resources, such as wind and solar.
 Additionally, system-wide peak demands are reduced, which reduces the overall need for generation infrastructure.